Stairmaster Muscles Worked vs Treadmill Cardio Benefits (Stair Stepper Workout)

 Use Stair Stepping for Weight Loss

 If a stepper is wanting weight loss solutions, then longer intervals with lower intensity might be the best type of routine to see the results they desire.
-In this example, a person could use the stair climber for 40 minutes, four days a week to help burn the amount of calories they desire.
+In this example, a person could use the stair stepper for 40 minutes, four days a week to help burn the amount of calories they desire.

 Eat Healthier or Count Calories